dbiservices/yak/docs/configuration/README.md

 - The inventory will only parse the configuration files available under the directory ./configuration/infrastructure
 - Per default this directory is empty
-- we made you some provider and host templates available under configuration/infrastructure_sample that can be copied and adapted
+- We made you some provider and host templates available under configuration/infrastructure_sample that can be copied and adapted

 ### Inventory structure